 Arthroscopy comes from the Greek words arthro, meaning “joint,” and skopein, meaning “to look.”
 Arthroscopic surgery is a minimally invasive technique used by orthopedic surgeons to look inside a joint to diagnose and treat joint problems.
 You might also hear arthroscopic surgery referred to as a joint scope.

-In an arthroscopic procedure, the surgeon inserts the arthroscope, an instrument containing a lens and fiber optic lighting system, through a small incision in the patient's skin.
-The arthroscope is then attached to very small television camera, which displays the view from the arthroscope on a television screen in the operating room.
+In an arthroscopic procedure, the surgeon inserts the arthroscope, an instrument containing a lens and fiber optic lighting system, through a small incision in the patient’s skin.
+The arthroscope is then attached to a very small television camera, which displays the view from the arthroscope on a television screen in the operating room.